svanoort/pyresttest/README.md

 Pain and suffering. :)

 No, seriously, this is an answer to a whole series of challenges encountered working with REST APIs.
-It started with a simple BASH script used to smoketest services after deployments and maintenance.
-Then, it just grew from there.

 # Future Plans (rough priority order)
+Top priority: bugfixes and minor usability enhancements, before major changes.

 0. Refactor complex runner/executor methods into extensible, composable structures for a testing lifecycle
 1. Support for cert-based authentication (simply add test config elements and parsing)
 2. Smarter reporting, better reporting/logging of test execution and failures
-3. Depends 0: support parallel execution of a test set where extract/generators not used
+3. Depends on 0: support parallel execution of a test set where extract/generators not used
 4. Repeat tests (for fuzzing) and setUp/tearDown
 5. Hooks for reporting on test results
 6. Improve Python APIs and document how to do pure-python testing with this